tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 Processing each transaction in the ledger enables us to derive all kinds of meta-information such as the number of transactions, activity per account, and individual account balances.
 An account balance like the balance of your bank account is an abstract representation of a list of transactions.

 If the word transaction reminds you of database management systems, this too is appropriate.
 Transactions happen in databases too.
-For instance, technology permitting, a single transaction might look like:
+For instance, technology permitting, a single transaction might look like this:

 * Charge customer $10.
 * Ship one widget.